 In the meantime, international luxury hospitality giants including Four Seasons, Leading Hotels of the World, Marriot International’s Westin Hotels & Resorts, and Nikki Beach concept, to name a few, have all been eyeing Greece for quite some time entering the Greek market with impressive luxury projects and innovative concepts.

-This all means, that in order to meet the growing demand and at the same time be one step ahead of its rivals, Greece has to offer both value and quality, which is apparently what’s it’s doing, successfully so, judging by the 33 million+ holidaymakers that visited Greek shores in 2019 (before the global Covid health crisis) and by those who came last year despite the times.
+This all means, that in order to meet the growing demand and at the same time be one step ahead of its rivals, Greece has to offer both value and quality, which is apparently what’s it’s doing, successfully so, judging by the 33 million+ holidaymakers that visited Greek shores in 2019 (before the global Covid health crisis hit us all) and by those who came last year despite the times.

 Escape to Greece with The Greek Vibe monthly Newsletter!